ScottLogic/blog/_posts/2024-10-28-An-introduction-Into-Karate-Test-Automation.markdown

 background.

-Karate lets us use keywords straight out the box, no need for step-definitions & no need for code, everything is already there hidden away, we really don't need to dive any deeper in order to get testing our services.
+Karate lets us use keywords straight out the box, no need for step-definitions & no need for code, everything is already there hidden away, we really don't need to dive any deeper into the technical behind-the-scenes implementation in order to get testing our services.

-Let's take a look - say we want to send a request to an endpoint to list users (we'll use [reqres](https://reqres.in/) for this):
+Let's take a look - say we want to send a request to an endpoint to list users (we'll use [reqres](https://reqres.in/) for the examples in this Blog):

 ~~~karate
 Feature: 'users' endpoint Scenarios